dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer1)]

 Service-activated document transformers can also be used to implement transformers that rely on instances from DI to modify the application.
-The sample below demonstrates a document transformer that uses the `IAuthenticationSchemeProvider` service from the authentication layer to check if any JWT bearer-related schemes are registered in the application and add them to the OpenAPI document's top level.
+The following sample demonstrates a document transformer that uses the `IAuthenticationSchemeProvider` service from the authentication layer.
+It checks if any JWT bearer-related schemes are registered in the application and adds them to the OpenAPI document's top level.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer2)]